aws-samples/observability-with-amazon-opensearch/README.md

 - CloudFormation temples are in the /cf-templates/ directory.
 - Launch them from the AWS CloudFormation console.

   - **stack.yaml**: The stack will create all the resources needed to run the workshop.
-VPC, AWS Cloud9, Amazon OpenSearch Service and Reverse-Proxy Instance.
+VPC, AWS Cloud9, Amazon OpenSearch Service, Amazon EKS, and Reverse-Proxy Instance.

 ### AWS Cloud9 (Terminal)
   - Run the following commands on the Cloud9 [terminal] to install the necessary tools and configure environment variables.